 The Anita Goulden Trust is a UK based charity which financially supports the Anita Goulden Home which provides care for children and adults with severe physical and mental disabilities, who are from families living in extreme poverty.

 The Anita Goulden Home is one of a few charities that help children with disabilities in the North of Peru.
-The Anita Goulden Trust, currently chaired by Roger Brown, was set up in 1987 when some British friends heard of the appalling challenges facing Anita and her children.
+The Anita Goulden Trust, currently chaired by David Thomas, was set up in 1987 when some British friends heard of the appalling challenges facing Anita and her children.
 After an excellent response from an article by Nicholas Shakespeare and a film shown on Granada television, the Trust was turned into a charity in 1991.

 The Trust administrates donations made by people from all walks of life who have been inspired by the tremendous courage and humanity of Anita Goulden, who sadly died in February 2002.
 The committee of the Anita Goulden Trust works closely with the local Peruvian committee in the Home to maintain the highest standards of care for the residents and to ensure complete transparency in the use of funds.
 We keep expenses to a minimum: no-one is paid to administer the charity and all of your donations go directly to the Anita Goulden Home in Peru.
 The main expenses in the U.K are for essentials such as stamps and envelopes.